RoseCityRobotics/common_platform/docs/source/virtual_machines/installing_vms.md

    rviz2
    ```

-   If RViz launches successfully, your development environment is ready!

 ### Adding ROS2 to Your Shell Profile

 To avoid sourcing ROS2 manually every time, add it to your `.profile`: